AdobeDocs/deliverability-learn.en/help/additional-resources/authentication.md

 * **Neutral**: The domain queried does not enable evaluation.
 * **Pass**: The domain is considered authentic.
 * **Fail**: The domain is forged and the message should be rejected.
-* **SoftFail**: The domain is probably forged but the message should not be rejected solely on the basis of this result.
+* **SoftFail**: The domain is probably forged but the message should not be rejected solely based on this result.
 * **TempError**: A temporary error stopped the evaluation.
 The message can be rejected.
 * **PermError**: The SPF records of the domain are invalid.